Sex Crimes Against Minors in Michigan

 Make no mistake – child sexual abuse cases have the potential to ruin your life, even if you are innocent and even if you have been falsely accused.
 Do not waste time, because every minute you delay hurts your chances of beating these charges.

-To help you understand just what you are up against and why you need to hire an experienced criminal defense attorney, let’s take a closer look at the various sex crimes against minors in Michigan – their legal definitions, the potential penalties and consequences, and the possible defense strategies that may keep you out of prison and off of the sex offender list.
+To help you understand just what you are up against and why you need to hire an experienced sex crimes lawyer, let’s take a closer look at the various sex crimes against minors in Michigan – their legal definitions, the potential penalties and consequences, and the possible defense strategies that may keep you out of prison and off of the sex offender list.

 In the Michigan legal system, the statutes concerning child sexual abuse are quite complicated.
 Some of the laws are so similar that the difference between being charged with a misdemeanor sex crime and a felony sex crime is a matter of nuanced interpretation and the legal arguments made to the court.